-"What do you suppose your beauty is for?" he asked.

-Angrily, she tightened her arms and hands against her body.
+"What do you suppose your beauty is for?" he Angrily, she tightened her arms and hands against her body.
 She does not know she is a slave, he thought.
 That is all right.
 She can always learn later.
 A slave may not conceal her body from a master, of course, without his permission.
 Her beauty is not hers; it is owned by the master.
 Cabot went to the foot of the chain, as she drew back, and ascertained that it was fastened to a heavy ring bolt, anchored in the floor.

-"Yes," she said, irritably, "it is fastened quite securely."
+"Yes" she said irritably "it is fastened quite "Yes," she said, irritably, "it is fastened quite securely."
 Did she not know she could be lashed for speaking in that tone of voice to a free man?
 Did she think she was a free woman.
 Yes, thought Cabot, of course, she thinks she is a free woman.
 "I am not clothed, and you are," she said.